This page describes the lifecycle of a Pod.

 If a node dies or is disconnected from the rest of the cluster, Kubernetes

-of all Pods on the lost node to Failed.
+applies a policy for setting the phase of all Pods on the lost node to Failed.

 Liveness probes are executed by the kubelet, so all requests are made in the kubelet network namespace.